zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/easing.md

 static ease(t)
 ```

-A simple inertial interaction, similar to an object slowly accelerating to speed.
+A basic inertial interaction, similar to an object slowly accelerating to speed.

 http://cubic-bezier.com/#.42,0,1,1